 The presence of an in-home caregiver can positively influence the independence of your loved one.
 Not only will your loved one receive the very best in-home care services available provided by experienced, trained, and friendly staff, you can also get the peace of mind that your loved one is being well cared for.
 Unlike a nursing home or assisted living facility that forces your loved one to follow certain rules and regulations, a senior is able to stay in their own home where they are comfortable and have an established daily routine.
 Best of all, home care services are available round-the-clock to assist with personal hygiene for seniors.

 In-home caregivers understand how difficult it can be for seniors to allow others to help them with personal hygiene tasks.
 That is why senior home caregivers are sensitive and patient with seniors and aim to create a comfortable atmosphere.
 In-home caregivers can assist with personal hygiene for seniors and their needs, including washing, bathing, toileting, teeth brushing, and dressing.
 They can also provide incontinence care to seniors who may need extra assistance.
 While your loved one may feel like he or she is losing their independence, an in-home care provider can offer a better quality of life.

 Why Choose Comfort Home Care?

 If your loved one is in need of personal hygiene assistance at home, choose Comfort Home Care as your in-home care service provider.
-Serving Howard County, Montgomery County, Prince George’s County, and Washington DC, Comfort Home Care knows the stress and frustration involved in senior care and how to help families care for their loved ones in a respectful way.
+Serving Montgomery County and Prince George’s County, Comfort Home Care knows the stress and frustration involved in senior care and how to help families care for their loved ones in a respectful way.
 Comfort Home Care has more than sixteen years of experience in the business and is backed by a team of qualified, reliable, and well-trained caregivers.
 Schedule your free consultation today to learn more about in-home care services for seniors.